A summary of the projects and organisations with which I am directly or peripherally involved:

 opportunity to carry out a more meaningful task and develop a deeper legacy than I have before.

 This is a website where I provide Key Stage Three and Four pupils with sample responses to difficult homework tasks.
 The site includes scientific processes, historical essays and literary analysis.
 The project is very much a work in progress, but I remain hopeful that it can one day establish itself as a valued source of information among those attending English secondary schools.

 My family have been involved in this project for much of the past few years and I have from time to time been called in to assist either with installing internet equipment at the homes of existing customers, or with delivering leaflets to potential future ones.

 A Grade I listed ruin which my family have maintained since the early 1990s.
 Through a deal with English Heritage, we have been given a substantial grant to restore the building after centuries of decay and vandalism, which continue in the present day.

 In September 2011, the tower was opened to the public, and 300 visitors arrived to look around.
 This is not repeatable due to tightening insurance regulations and worsening of structural issues.
 The family have made several presentations about the tower and our restoration efforts at St Andrew’s Church in Paull, which have drawn considerable attention from the local community.

 I created an account in early 2014.
-I am currently at Experienced rank, having made some 6000 edits.
+I am currently at Experienced rank, having made over 7000 edits.
 I mostly focus in the infoboxes and post-nominals of British officeholders, but also have tangential side-hobbies, such as heraldry.
 I am particularly active in the days immediately following legislative dissolutions.